TerenceJing/training/README.md

 # training
-This is a SpringBoot Training project.
+Desc: This is a SpringBoot Training project.